Hayakuchi0/TakeyariViewer/README.md

 ## Edit the portfolio site

-You can edit the portfolio site part.
+You can edit part of the portfolio site.
-This is all of part, which can edit.
+This is all of config, which can edit it.

 ### Site information